ipspace/blog/content/posts/2013/08/virtual-appliance-routing-network.md

 -   IBGP sounds more complex (you need route reflectors), but it's usually perfectly OK to advertise the default route to the virtual appliance ... or you might decide to use DHCP-based default routing in which case you don't have to send any information to the virtual appliance.
 -   IBGP allows you to use MED and local preference to influence route selection if necessary.

-[^BME]: Running direct EBGP sessions between bare-metal VMware NSX-T edge nodes and adjacent ToR switches is obvious perfectly fine
+[^BME]: Running direct EBGP sessions between bare-metal VMware NSX-T edge nodes and adjacent ToR switches is obviously perfectly fine

 [^IBGPS]: OTOH, some virtual appliances or virtual network edge nodes might not support IBGP.
 Sometimes [you just can't win](https://wiki.c2.com/?YouJustCantWin).